$2,000 fine for leaving a dog in a hot car in Vermont

 280 calls for dogs in hot cars by mid July, 2014 at the Frederick County Animal Control

-Degrees a car can heat up in 10 minutes with windows cracked
+30 degrees is what a car can heat up to in 10 minutes with windows cracked

 The easiest way to save dogs is to educate by handing out our hot car flyers.
 They contain information about the dangers of hot cars and what to do if someone sees an animal in distress.
 Hand them out at events, leave a stack at your local pet store or place on a car window.

 When you do an autopsy on a dog that died this way [in a hot car], the organs are soupy.